spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 !pip3 install <some-library>
 ```

-> **Tip** Installing the libraries this way makes them available only for the driver.
+> **Tip**: Installing the libraries this way makes them available only for the driver.
 If the libraries need to be available for both driver and executors, install directly in the Docker image.

 If you are new to Jupyter notebooks, you can use this [tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) as a starting point.